-All of the on-call staff were available at the start and utilized during the event.
+100% of on-call distributor staff were available at the start and utilized during the Major Event.

 2.6 Did the distributor issue any estimated times of restoration (ETR) to the public during the Major Event?
 If so, through what channels?